mweidner037/list-positions-formatting/README.md

 Notable methods:

 - `insertWithFormat(index, format, ...values)`: Inserts values and applies new formatting marks as needed so that the values have the exact given format.
 This is a common operation when working with a rich-text editor: the editor tells you to insert some new values and what format they should have.
-- `format(startIndex, endIndex, key, value, expand?)`: Formats the slice from startIndex to endIndex so that the given format key maps to `value`, by adding a new mark.
+- `format(startIndex, endIndex, key, value, expand?)`: Formats the slice from `startIndex` to `endIndex` so that the given format key maps to `value`, by adding a new mark.
 - `formattedValues()`: Returns an efficient representation of the list's values and their current formatting.
 It is similar to [Quill's Delta format](https://quilljs.com/docs/delta/).

-For other operations, you act on the List (`.list`) or TimestampFormatting (`.formatting`) directly.
+For other operations, you act on the List or TimestampFormatting directly.
 E.g., to delete a value, call `richList.list.deleteAt(index)`; to add a mark received from a collaborator, call `richList.formatting.addMark(mark)`.

 RichList's `save()` and `load(savedState)` methods save the List, TimestampFormatting, and Order (metadata) states in a single JSON object.
 You can also save and load them separately.